 Cynthiana Lightfoot, BFA, NRP – AAP Family Partnerships Network

 Charles Macias, MD, MPH, FAAP – EMSC Innovation and Improvement Center

 Katherine Remick, MD, FAAP – National Association of Emergency Medical Technicians

 Sam Shahid, MBBS, MPH – American College of Emergency Physicians

 Elizabeth Stone, RN, PhD, CPEN – Emergency Nurses Association

 Javier Gonzalez del Rey, MD, MEd, FAAP

 Former Liaisons, 2018–2021

-Drs Gross and Lane collaborated on the draft statement; Dr Timm contributed to subsequent revisions, as did the original statement author, Dr Steve Krug; members of the Committee on Pediatric Emergency Medicine provided guidance on content and key edits; and all authors reviewed and approved the final statement as submitted, and agree to be accountable for all aspects of the work.
+Drs Gross and Lane collaborated on the draft statement; Dr Timm contributed to subsequent revisions as did the original statement author, Dr Steve Krug; members of the Committee on Pediatric Emergency Medicine provided guidance on content and key edits, and all authors reviewed and approved the final statement.

 FINANCIAL/POTENTIAL CONFLICT OF INTEREST DISCLOSURE: The authors have indicated they have no potential conflicts of interest to disclose.